Decoding QR Codes for fun and profit

 Anatomy of a QR Code

-Before we get to decoding, let’s first understand the different parts of a QR code.
+Before we start decoding, first you must understand the different parts of a QR code.

 1. Modules

-• These are the distinct black and white boxes that make up the QR code
+• Black and white boxes that make up the QR code

-• A module is considered “on” or 1 when it is black, and “off” or 0 when it is white
+• On or 1 when it is black, Off or 0 when it is white

 2. Version